mmolimar/kafka-connect-fs/docs/source/config_options.rst

 In order to configure custom properties for this policy, the name you must use is ``sleepy``.

 ``policy.sleepy.sleep``
-  Max sleep time (in ms) to wait to look for files in the FS.
-Once an execution has finished, the policy will sleep during this time to be executed again.
+  Max sleep time (in ms) to wait to before looking for files in the FS.
+Once an execution has finished, the policy will sleep for this time after which it will executed again.

   * Type: long
   * Importance: high